 Finally, it’s also possible to make an extract of the cold brew since it’s made with a higher ratio of coffee to water.
 Brew a super strong small batch and use it to inject coffee flavor into various recipes like smoothies, oatmeal or desserts.

 Make your own cold brew coffee + recipe

 Do we have you convinced?
 While it takes 16-24 hours to brew a good cold brew at home, we promise it requires little effort and that you probably have most of the things (if not everything) you need to get started right now.
-Here’s the best cold brew coffee recipe (in our humble opinion).
+Below is the best cold brew coffee recipe (in our humble opinion).
 Before you brew, make sure you have these utensils:

 - 8 ounces coffee beans (whole beans)

 - Add the egg, coconut oil, almond butter and dates to food processor and blend until creamy.

 - Add ground almonds, salt and cinnamon and mix again.